View our latest offers and deals on our offers page! See all offers

 Day 5: Villeneuve sur Yonne – Joigny (23 km/15 mi or 47 km/29 mi)

 Today you’ll start the morning with a beautiful bike tour along the river to the town of Saint-Julien-du-Sault where you can visit the 13th century Saint-Pierre church with its magnificent stained-glass windows.
 You’ll then continue to Joigny where you’ll follow a lazy loop through the local vineyards in the afternoon sunshine.
-Then (one of the highlights of the tour for wine-lovers!) the tour leader will show you some places to taste the fine Burgundy wines.
+Then (one of the highlights of the tour for wine-lovers!) the tour leader will will take you for a tasting of some authentic local Burgundy wines.

 Joigny, a picturesque little town with a very long and successful wine history, has several sights worth visiting, including numerous historical monuments, unique townhouses from the 16th-17th centuries, with carved renaissance facades, and ancient churches.